 This is just an overview of a popular key employee retention strategy that may appeal to your business owner clients.
-Keep this idea in mind as you talk with your business owner clients about their concerns about retaining their best, most talented employees.
+Keep this idea in mind as you talk with your business owner clients about their concerns on retaining their best, most talented employees.
 Your Palladium Group experts, working alongside you and the Ash Advanced Markets team, is ready to provide you with the knowledge and support to successfully present this or other strategies so you can bring a solution to your clients.
 Reach out at (888) 274‑5462.
 And keep an eye out as we cover our third and final strategy — employer funded deferred compensation.

-Related Blogs in this Series:
+Related Blogs in This Series:

 Strategy #1: Executive Bonus with Added Restrictions (REBA)

 Strategy #3: Employer Funded Deferred Compensation